 Your room is your sanctuary for a couple of days and taking a moment to ask “Where is my room located and what is it near?” is a smart choice.

 If they have you near an elevator ask to be put further away, “please”, a few keystrokes and it can be taken care of.
-Think about the height of the floor, busy roads nearby, railways, airport location, and anything else that might make your stay less then perfect.
+Think about the height of the floor, busy roads nearby, railways, airport location, and anything else that might make your stay less than perfect.

 The age old saying of you never know until you ask definitely applies here and you just might get a free upgrade in the process.